gerekper/ganjaking/wp-content/plugins/permalink-manager-pro/README.txt

 8. Permalink Manager settings.

 == Changelog ==

+= 2.2.11 (June 24, 2021) =
+* Fix - The function that automatically removes the broken URIs is no longer triggered when WP Rocket is turned on and non-logged-in user tries to access the broken URL.

 = 2.2.10 (June 7, 2021) =
 * Enhancement - New settings field - "Copy query parameters to redirect target URL" & "Extra redirects (aliases)"